 At a glance

-What: Free, open, to the public, award-winning series of lectures by retired University of Wisconsin faculty known for their teaching excellence
+What: Award-winning series of lectures by retired University of Wisconsin faculty known for their teaching excellence

 Cost: Free, open to the public, no registration required